Charles-Mentzer/charles-mentzer.github.io/_teachings/data-science-fundamentals.md

 ---
 layout: course
-title: Data Science Fundamentals
+title: PHY 101 Foundations of Physical Science
-description: This course covers the foundational aspects of data science, including data collection, cleaning, analysis, and visualization.
-Students will learn practical skills for working with real-world datasets.
-instructor: Prof. Data
-year: 2024
-term: Spring
-location: Science Building, Room 202
-time: Mondays and Wednesdays, 2:00-3:30 PM
+description: The course provides a study of basic concepts of physics, chemistry, astronomy, geology, and meteorology and their interrelation in the physical world.
+This course includes a laboratory component and is intended for non-science majors.
 course_id: data-science-fundamentals
 schedule:
   - week: 1